mitulsavani/X_O/README.md

 ### Alert

-From GameScreen.js: <br>
+From `GameScreen.js`: <br>

 I am rendering alert based on `winner` and `gameOver` entity from the state.
-If gameReducer have found out a winner then pop Victory alert, otherwise render Game-Tied alert.
+If _gameReducer.js_ have found out a winner then pop Victory alert, otherwise render Game-Tied alert.

 ```jsx
 displayGameStatusAlert = () => {